 $90 to $130

-Wrist cuff devices: (Note: generally I would suggest using the upper arm devices above as they tend to have better accuracy.
-That said, if you absolutely want a wrist device, the ones listed here are validated and should be reasonably accurate.)
+Wrist cuff devices: (Note: I generally recommend the upper arm devices above as they tend to be more accurate than wrist cuff devices.
+That said, if you absolutely want a wrist device, the ones listed here have been validated to be reasonably accurate.)